shulthz/bitshares.foundation/worker.md

     Old Manor Estate
     Gingerland, Nevis

+It is the desire of the Foundation to fullfill the terms set forth in the worker proposal.
+However, the BitShares Blockchain Foundation expects freelancers to understand that no legal agreements is being formed between the Foundation and the freelancer.
+The Foundation merely acts as an escrow partner for funds offered by the BitShares community.

+## Escrow Fee

+If not stated otherwise, the BitShares Blockchain Foundation asks for an escrow fee of 5%.
+The escrow fee is due on every payout.

 ## Legal Setup

-Workers listed on this site will be owned by the BitShares Blockchain Foundation, who will also act as the freelancer's contracting partner, supervise the progress.
-Payouts are facilitated in bitUSD through a multi-signature escrow setup with the independent BitShares Foundation.
+Workers listed on this site will be owned by the BitShares Blockchain Foundation, who will also act as the freelancer's partner and point of contact for the worker proposal and supervise the entire progress.
+Payouts are facilitated in Smartcoins through the escrow setup with the independent BitShares Foundation.

 [Blockchain Projects BV](http://blockchainprojectsbv.com) is contracted to handle the technical details and support quality assurance procedures.